lauraschaposnik/lauraschaposnik.github.io/_pages/about.md

 <hr>
 <span style="font-size:15px">

 During the Fall 2022 I was a visiting professor at the Department of Mathematics of the University of California, Berkeley, and a Research Professor at MSRI, Berkeley, USA.
 During the Spring 2023 I was a <b> Visiting Fellow</b> at <a href="https://www.asc.ox.ac.uk">All Souls College, Oxford</a> , and a visiting member of the Mathematical Institute, at the University of Oxford.
-During the summer 2023 was in Paris, partly as a visiting member of the Institut Henri Poincaré.
+During the summer 2023 I was in Paris, partly as a visiting member of the Institut Henri Poincaré.
+During the Fall 2026 I will be a Short Term Visiting Fellow at Jesus College,  and also a visiting faculty at the Mathematical Institute, University of Oxford, UK.

 <hr>
 <span style="font-size:15px">